sasi703/Hands-on-12-Spark-on-AWS/README.md

 # Hands-on-12-Spark-on-AWS
 # Serverless Spark ETL Pipeline on AWS

-This project is a hands-on assignment demonstrating a fully automated, event-driven serverless data pipeline on AWS.

-The pipeline automatically ingests raw CSV product review data, processes it using a Spark ETL job, runs analytical SQL queries on the data, and saves the aggregated results back to S3.

----

 ## 🔧 Setup and Deployment

 Follow these steps to deploy the pipeline in your own AWS account.